jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 - <a href="https://gist.github.com/timruffles/036b9782472e5dd0844d" target="_blank">Approaches to Dependency Injection in Elixir</a>
 - <a href="http://elixir-lang.org/docs/master/ex_unit/ExUnit.html" target="_blank">The official ExUnit docs</a>
 - <a href="/2016/01/04/easy-mocking-in-elixir-with-meck.html">Easy Mocking in Elixir with Meck<a/>
-- <a href="/2014/08/14/binary-fixtures-with-wireshark.html">Binary Fixtures with Wireshark</a>
+- <a href="/2014/08/14/binary-fixtures-with-wireshark.html">Creating Binary Fixtures with Wireshark</a>